kirstinheise/PostStrokePain_RegistryMeta/README.md

 # PostStrokePain_RegistryMeta
-Code and source data to reproduce analyses and figures presented in the retrospective analysis of a local stroke registry at MUSC described in >>bibliographics here<<.
+Code and source data to reproduce analyses and figures presented in the retrospective analysis of a local stroke registry at MUSC described in
+>>manuscript bibliographics here<<.

+Cite as:
+>>zenodo doi here<<